Chuchoruto/ISS-Tracker/README.md

 # ISS TRACKER

 This project provides relevant data to the user about the ISS.
-It helps determine the speed and location of the ISS at given times
+It provides the speed, location, geopsition of the ISS at given times or the current time

 ### Data Used